Do you suffer from allergies? If so, have you considered the health of your gut?

 When we have a

 Due to this, the immune system easily becomes overwhelmed.
-For this reason, we see so many different symptoms with leaky gut.
+For this reason, we see so many different symptoms of a leaky gut.
 For one person it might be brain fog and anxiety while another suffers from allergies, eczema, and bloating.

 With a leaky gut, the host (you) allows toxins, allergy compounds, and bacteria from the gut to enter the bloodstream.